Michele Reis: Early life

 Reis was born in Macau, then a Portuguese colony, on 20 June 1970 as Michele Monique Reis.
 She did not acquire her Chinese name, Lee Ka Yan or Li Jiaxin (李嘉欣), until after elementary school.
 She is of mixed ancestry; her father, Francis Reis, was a Hong Kong-born ethnically Portuguese Macanese, and her mother, Wu Guofang (Chinese: 吴国芳), is Chinese and was raised in Shanghai before moving to British Hong Kong after World War II.
 Reis also has an older sister, born in August 1962, known as "Yuet Chi" (Joanna Francisca Reis or Li Jiaming; 李嘉明).
-She is Catholic.

-Her father, a member of the Hong Kong Volunteers, was captured by the Japanese when defending Hong Kong in 1940 during World War II and was imprisoned by the Imperial Japanese Army in the Sham Shui Po concentration camp for two years.
+Her father, a member of the Hong Kong Volunteers, was captured by the Japanese when defending Hong Kong in 1941 during World War II and was imprisoned by the Imperial Japanese Army in the Sham Shui Po Barracks for two years.
 Francis was reportedly popular and well-liked by the other prisoners.
 Still, because of his height, he was sent to work in coal mines in Sendai, Japan, until Japan's surrender.
-After the liberation of Hong Kong in 1945, he returned to Hong Kong, married Michelle's mother, and entered a business career.
+After the liberation of Hong Kong in 1945, he returned to Hong Kong, married Michele's mother, and entered a business career.

 In 1973, a modeling scout discovered Reis, and she was subsequently shot in a one-time baby advertisement.

 Reis recalls her childhood as an unhappy one.
 She recalls her childhood being devoid of toys or new clothes and dominated by "her mother's tears and parents' endless bickering".
 Her father became more absent, resulting in Reis being raised primarily by her mother.
 Francis Reis was unsuccessful in his career, "achieving nothing", resulting in the family living in poverty.
 Wu Guofang, Reis' mother, worked two jobs a day to provide for the family.
 The family lived in a tin roof house, which they built themselves and was typical of Hong Kong's impoverished, and then lived in the highly dense and impoverished Chungking Mansions.
 Conditions at the tin roof house were very poor, with summers being extremely hot and rain easily dripping through cracks in their roof.